-To operate and grow our network, we are dependent in part upon transmission capacity provided by third-party telecommunications network providers, the availability of co-location facilities to house our servers and equipment to support our operations.
+To operate and grow our globally distributed network serving our portfolio of services, we are dependent in part upon transmission capacity provided by third-party telecommunications network providers, the availability of co-location facilities to house our servers and equipment to support our operations.
 We may be unable to purchase the bandwidth and space we need from these providers due to limitations on their resources, increasing energy costs or other reasons outside of our control.
-In particular, following our acquisition of Linode, our efforts to increase the size and scale of our compute solutions have required and may continue to require procuring significant additional space in co-location facilities.
-Inability to access facilities where we would like to install servers, or perform maintenance on existing servers for any reason, impedes our ability to expand or maintain capacity.
+In particular, following our acquisition of Linode, our efforts to increase the size and scale of our compute solutions network infrastructure have required and may continue to require procuring significant additional space in co-location facilities.
+Inability to access facilities where we would like to install servers, or perform maintenance on existing servers for any reason impedes our ability to expand or maintain capacity.
 As a result, there can be no assurance that we are adequately prepared for unexpected increases in capacity demands by our customers, particularly those under cyber-attack or impacted by geopolitical conditions, such as the ongoing war in Ukraine or the Israel-Hamas War.
 Failure to put in place the capacity we require to operate our business effectively could result in a reduction in, or disruption of, service to our customers and ultimately a loss of those customers.

 Akamai Connected Cloud relies on hardware equipment, including hundreds of thousands of servers deployed around the world.
 Disruptions in our supply chain have occurred in the past and could prevent us from purchasing needed equipment at attractive prices or at all.
-For example, from time to time, it has been, and may continue to be, more difficult to purchase equipment that is manufactured in areas that face disruptions to operations due to unrest, trade sanctions or other political activity, public health issues, safety issues, natural disasters or general economic conditions.
-Failure to have adequate equipment, including server equipment, could harm the quality of our services, which could lead to the loss of customers and revenue.
+For example, we are experiencing continued volatility in certain server component costs that support the continued build out of our compute platform.
+In addition, from time to time, it has been, and may continue to be, more difficult to purchase equipment that is manufactured in areas that face disruptions to operations due to unrest, trade sanctions or other political activity, public health issues, safety issues, natural disasters or general economic conditions.
+For example, tariffs imposed by the United States on other countries and any resulting counter-tariffs will likely lead to increasing costs and supply chain disruptions.
+Failure to have adequate equipment, including server and other networking equipment, could harm the quality of our services, which could lead to the loss of customers and revenue.